gdwnldsKSC/OpenVMS-IRC/README.md

 Currently can only join a single server and channel.

 use /quit to exit the client or it'll jack up your terminal because
-otherwise the curses interface isn't cleaned up. /quit takes a REALLY
+otherwise the curses interface isn't cleaned up.
+Easy fix though, just run 'help' immediately after exiting.
+Resets and cleans up your term nicely.
+This, obviously, needs to be fixed....
-long time to process right now and is kind of broken-ish. consider it
-POC.

-In fact, don't use this at all right now really - it works, you connect
-send/receive/join channel/etc, but exiting is just a complete mess.

 Only used on x86_64 so far, should compile on VAX, Alpha, and Itanium
 given only DEC C / VMS C runtime provided libraries and functions used.